We support and encourage the community to prepare for emergencies.

 For current emergency information and warnings, and to download the app, visit VicEmergency.

-There are a range of emergency planning tools available to help you and your loved ones prepare.
+We have included a range of emergency planning tools to help you get started or refresh your plans.

 Below are some resources and services to help you prepare for bushfires - especially if you live in a bushfire prone area - and links to keep you updated during an emergency.